klefstad-teaching/ICS-45C-HW0/README.md

 ![Step 3](/assets/9-3.jpg)

-## 10 Submission
+## 10. Submit to GradeScope

 All submissions are done on [GradeScope](https://www.gradescope.com/).

 On GradeScope, go into your Account Settings, and link your GitHub account to GradeScope.

-Then on the course GradeScope, go to the **Homework 0`** assignment, press the Submit button, choose the GitHub option, and select your project and branch.
+Then on the course GradeScope, go to the **Homework 0** assignment, press the Submit button, choose the GitHub option, and select your project and branch.